 - Using post-meal blood glucose test therapy [Power of Blood Glucose Testing book]

-- Signing for online training or health coaching to obtain additional insights
+- Signing up for online diabetes training or health coaching to obtain additional insights

 Now, it is not necessary that you implement all of these therapies!
 Just select the ones that fit your specific health needs.